aryashah5000/Groceri/README.md

 # Groceri
-A grocery price tracker for you.
+A grocery price app for you.

 Groceri is a geo-smart grocery companion that helps you save without thinking.
 Scan any barcode to see live prices at nearby stores, compare apples-to-apples (e.g., organic → organic), and get clear deal verdicts (DEAL / SO-SO / NO DEAL) based on price, distance, and timing.